 Flour or cornstarch: Both are fine for this recipe.
 Using cornstarch to make this recipe gluten-free is quite important for some people and I am so glad when I can give them variety.

-White wine vinegar and rosemary: White wine vinegar will provide acidity, sharpness, and a marvelous sour taste while rosemary is the one and only herb you need to elevate this dish even higher.
+White wine vinegar and rosemary: White wine vinegar will provide acidity, sharpness, and a marvelous sour taste while rosemary is the only herb you need to elevate this dish even higher.
 This combo is highly recommended and you need to try it at least once in your lifetime.

 You won’t need to deep fry your pumping so that you get a marvelous crispy coating.
 I’ll show you how to achieve those results with a shallow fry.